cilium/tetragon/docs/content/en/docs/getting-started/enforcement.md

 💥 exit    default/xwing /bin/cat /etc/shadow SIGKILL
 ```

-Writes and reads to files not part of the enforced file policy will not be
+Attempts to read or write to files that are not part of the enforced file policy
-impacted.
+are not impacted.

 ```
 🚀 process default/xwing /bin/bash -c "echo foo >> bar; cat bar"